elicia4/linux_notes/02-basic-commands.md

 	sudo apt install apache2
 	pacman -S apache
-	...

-To access apache, type `localhost` in your browser's address bar.
+To access `apache`, type `localhost` in your browser's address bar.
 It's likely that nothing appeared.
 That's because the service itself is not running.
 To check the status of it:

 	systemctl status httpd